Tue, Fri 10–18 | Wed, Thu 10–20 | Sat, Sun 11-17Information: +358 (0)294 500 401Operator: +358 (0)294 500 200

-Ateneum's collections are kept on public display on the museum's third floor and ground floor.
+Ateneum's collections are kept on public display on the museum's ground floor.
 The collection display presents classic art in a new light.

 Tuusula Artist Community

 This exhibition presents the life of the community and its fascinating artist homes, including a wide range of art and artefacts.

 Art from the Presidential Palace

 The renovation of the Presidential Palace provides a unique opportunity to view its treasures on display at Ateneum.